 PS4 – Slanted design, 2.8kg

-The Xbox One and PS4 are completely different prospects bodywork-wise.
+In terms of design the Xbox One and PS4 are completely different prospects.

 Microsoft’s Xbox One is far, far larger – an imposing black monolith of the living room.
 The PS4 is sleeker, slimmer and less likely to dominate your under-TV space.